parsontodd/leadership-README/README.md

 * Run your business
   * Like running a business, there are some management activities required to ensure long-term success, like human capital planning, budgeting, vendor and asset management, and succession planning.

-### Leadership behaviors and what you can expect from me
+### My leadership behaviors and what my team can expect from me
 * (Blurry) Vision
   * I wouldn't describe myself as a visionary but as I better understand higher-level strategic direction and identify opportunities to deliver value, I will describe for you where I think we can be down the road.
 Sometimes "down the road" is only a few months ahead because our problem domain is chaotic at the moment, other times it might be years down the road with where I think our customers' needs might be going.
   * I'll help break down that vision in to achievable objectives but I expect you to define how to accomplish those objectives.